ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 └────┴─────────────────┴────────────┴──────┘
 ```

-Note how the `id` column has been populated by key values correctly and can now be stored in a table.
+Note how the `id` column has been populated by key values correctly.

 ### Importing from JSON arrays